Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 3. Bulk order processing and approval workflows

-4. Extended sales cycles with multiple decision-makers
+4. Extended sales pipelines with multiple decision-makers

 5. Integration with ERP and supply chain tools